jchengroa/dlsucpespt/README.md

 * note, This build is stable enough for release. aka all the major functions are complete :)
 === ( Dated: March 31, 2025 @ 2:21 AM ) ===

+< < < General Version: 0.5.1 > > >

+main.py -             Changed input of some variables
+                      Fixed Are You Sure when exiting, behaves as expected now. menu.py -             Fixed spacing of a certain ASCII dialog Changed ASCII dialog to be more consistent coursemanagement.py - Fixed Bug that made the add course in the course menu to not work

+=== ( Dated: March 31, 2025 @ 1:11 PM ) ===